 Seek Help When Needed

 Don't hesitate to seek help if you are struggling with conversions.
-Ask a teacher, tutor, or friend for assistance.
+Even so, ask a teacher, tutor, or friend for assistance.
 There are also many online resources available, such as tutorials, videos, and forums, where you can find answers to your questions.

 FAQ